 The school day ends at 3:30 p.m, except on Wednesdays, when school dismisses at 3 p.m.
-Students should be picked in the carpool line no later than 3:45 p.m. (on Mon/Tue/Thu/Fri) or 3:15 p.m.
-(Wed) unless they are participating in after-school activities.
+Students should be picked up in the carpool line no later than 3:45 p.m. (on Mon/Tue/Thu/Fri) or 3:15 p.m.
+(Wed) unless they are participating in after-school sports, activities, or study hall.
+Extended Care is not offered after school for US students.
+Students participating in after-school activities should be picked up immediately when activities are over.